-Study in Holland Orange Knowledge Programme 2022-2022: The Government of Netherlands Orange Knowledge Programme application round for study in Holland is here.
+Study in Holland Orange Knowledge Programme 2022/23: The Government of Netherlands Orange Knowledge Programme application round for study in Holland begins soon.
 Those wishing to pursue a short course or masters studies in the Netherlands have the opportunity of getting full funding through the Orange Knowledge Programme.

 Scholarship Sponsor(s): Dutch Ministry of Foreign Affairs / managed by Nuffic.